 Want to see the answers to more questions?
 Check out our general FAQs.

-Cover-More’s Inbound travel insurance is designed for non-Australian residents who plan to visit Australia.
-Your Inbound policy can cover you for:
+Our Cover-More Inbound Travel Insurance Plan is designed for non-Australian residents who plan to visit Australia.
+Your Inbound Policy can cover you for:

 If you will be spending the majority of your time in Australia, we can protect the rest of your journey to other destinations.
 Medical cover in your home country does not apply.
 See our Product Disclosure Statement for the full list of benefit limits.

-No. Our Inbound travel insurance policy is not suited for Australian residents.
+No. Our Inbound Travel Insurance Policy is not suited for Australian residents.
 It is only available to people who live overseas.
-If you are an Australia resident wanting to travel domestically, our Domestic policy would be better suited for you.
+If you are an Australian resident wanting to travel domestically, our Domestic Policy would be better suited for you.

-No. Unfortunately we are unable offer an Inbound Annual Multi-Trip Policy.
-If you plan on travelling multiple times a year to Australia, you will need to take out a new Inbound policy each time.
+No. Unfortunately, we are unable to offer an Inbound Annual Multi-Trip Policy.
+If you plan on travelling multiple times a year to Australia, you will need to take out a new Inbound Policy each time.

 You can choose your excess amount from either $0, $100 or $250.
 The higher the excess, the lower the premium you have to pay when purchasing travel insurance.
 The excess is the first part of a claim that we will not pay.
 Keep in mind that excess will be applied to each claimable event.

-We can automatically cover some Existing Medical Conditions (EMCs) when you take out an Inbound policy.
+We can automatically cover some Existing Medical Conditions (EMCs) when you take out an Inbound Policy.
 Check out our Existing Medical Conditions page to find out which medical conditions we can automatically cover and the coverage criteria.
 For further information, have a read through the PDS.
-Cover-More cannot provide cover for any existing medical conditions on an Inbound policy outside of our defined list.
+We cannot provide cover for any existing medical conditions on an Inbound Policy outside of our defined list.

-Your Inbound policy will cover you for your entire overseas trip as long as the majority of your time is spent in Australia.
-If you decide to see other parts of the world during your trip, Cover-More travel insurance can still protect you.
-Remember that no medical cover is available in your home country.
+Your Inbound Policy will cover you for your entire overseas trip as long as the majority of your time is spent in Australia.
+If you decide to see other parts of the world during your trip, our Cover-More travel insurance team can still protect you.
+Remember no medical cover is available in your home country.

 Ready to protect your trip to Australia?
-Get a quote for Inbound travel insurance.
+Get a quote for an Inbound Travel Insurance Plan.